dotnet/csharplang/proposals/csharp-9.0/records.md

 The synthesized method:
 1. creates a `StringBuilder` instance,
+2. appends the record named to the builder, followed by " { ",
-2. invokes the record's "PrintMembers" method giving it the builder, `includeSeparator` as false, and `includeName` as true
+3. invokes the record's "PrintMembers" method giving it the builder, 'includeSeparator` as false,
+4. appends " }",
 3. returns the builder's contents with `builder.ToString()`.

 For example, consider the following record types: